 – Andrew Keates – graduated from drama school

-in 2009 and through his experience, determination and
+the year before and through his experience, determination and

 love of the piece was granted the honour of being the